 4. CONCLUSIONS

-The present study provides valuable insights into the seasonal dynamics of the mustard aphid Lipaphis erysimi and its natural predator, Coccinella septempunctata, in Brassica juncea during the Rabi seasons of 2022–23 and 2023–24 at Sumerpur, Pali (Rajasthan).
+The present study provides valuable insights into the seasonal dynamics of the mustard aphid L. erysimi and its natural predator, C. septempunctata, on Brassica juncea during the Rabi seasons of 2022–23 and 2023–24 at Sumerpur, Pali (Rajasthan).
 Aphid infestation began consistently in the 52nd Standard Meteorological Week (last week of December) and persisted up to the 10th SMW (second week of March) in both years.
 Peak aphid populations were recorded during the 5th and 6th SMWs under moderate temperature conditions (14–25°C) and relative humidity ranging from 36% to 45%, after which a sharp decline occurred with rising temperatures and reduced humidity levels.
 The population of the predatory ladybird beetle, C. septempunctata, followed a similar temporal trend, with peak abundance coinciding with peak aphid densities.
 A strong positive correlation between aphid and predator populations confirmed the close predator-prey relationship, emphasizing the role of C. septempunctata as a key biological control agent.
 Correlation analysis further revealed that both aphid and predator populations were negatively influenced by increasing temperatures and to a lesser extent by decreasing relative humidity.
 These findings confirm that moderate climatic conditions favour aphid multiplication and predator activity, while extreme temperatures (>30°C) suppress aphid populations.
 Overall, the study highlights the importance of monitoring climatic factors in predicting aphid outbreaks and underscores the ecological significance of C. septempunctata in managing aphid populations.
 The results advocate for the integration of biological control strategies, particularly conservation and augmentation of natural enemies, in the sustainable management of mustard aphid in the semi-arid agro-climatic regions of India.

 REFERENCES